Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 Serve a project over HTTPS with TLS

 Being able to serve local projects over HTTPS has several advantages.
-As someone who also develop native apps for the Apple ecosystem, I can think of serving secure local REST APIs for local iOS apps development, since Xcode doesn’t like it when they’re not.
+As someone who also develops native apps for the Apple ecosystem, I can think of serving secure local REST APIs for iOS app development. iOS App Transport Security (ATS) enforces HTTPS by default, so using HTTPS locally avoids extra setup.

 Whenever you need to, you can unsecure your project:

 With Laravel Valet, you are not restricted to just the latest version of PHP.
-You can also use older versions depending on your needs.
+You can install and use other maintained versions as needed.

 brew install php@8.3

-And switch back in forth whenever you need it.
+And switch back and forth whenever you need:

 valet use php@8.4

 Some projects are more modern than others.
 This is why it’s useful to be able to serve projects with different versions of PHP.
-Luckily, Valet makes it super easy thanks to the following command:
+Luckily, Valet makes it easy with the isolate command:

 Install a database alongside Laravel Valet